thewonlab/H-MAGMA/README.md

    - HGNC : We have provided geneAnno_allgenes.rda as an input file to convert ENSEMBL gene IDs to HGNC symbols.

 ## Reference
-Please cite this paper: Sey et al., 2019 bioRxiv (Connecting gene regulatory relationships to neurobiological mechanisms of brain disorders) -> check Methods when we said we put something in the repository.
+Please cite this paper: Sey et al., 2019 bioRxiv, doi: https://doi.org/10.1101/681353 (Connecting gene regulatory relationships to neurobiological mechanisms of brain disorders) -> check Methods when we said we put something in the repository.

 Adult brain Hi-C: Wang, D. et al. Comprehensive functional genomic resource and integrative model for the human brain.
-Science 362, eaat8464 (2018)
+Science 362, eaat8464 (2018).

 Fetal brain Hi-C: Won, H. et al. Chromosome conformation elucidates regulatory relationships in developing human brain.
 Nature 538, 523–527 (2016).

 iPSC derived neurons and astrocyte : Rajarajan, P. et al. Neuron-specific Signatures in the Chromosomal Connectome Are Associated with Schizophrenia Risk.
-Science (80-. ).
-Accepted f, eaat4311 (2018).
+Science 362, eaat4311 (2018).